How to Apply for Financial Aid

 The New York University CSS Profile school code number is 2785.

-Please be advised, applicants with divorced, separated, or unmarried parents will need to have both parents submit their own separate CSS Profile application online.
+Applicants with divorced, separated, or unmarried parents will need to have both parents submit their own separate CSS Profile application online.
 Failure to submit an application/waiver request for your noncustodial parent directly to NYU will make you ineligible to be considered for institutional scholarships/grants while you pursue your studies at NYU Shanghai.

 Under certain circumstances, NYU will consider waiving the CSS Profile for the noncustodial parent if the information cannot be obtained.
-In these instances, the Office of Financial Support will require students and their families to provide supporting documentation.
+In these instances, the Office of Financial Aid will require students and their families to provide supporting documentation.
 It is important that you contact our office well in advance of your application deadline for additional guidance.

 The Free Application for Federal Student Aid (FAFSA)